 The trio however still filed for a patent but sadly the had to abandon the project as their funding dried out.

-Around the same time, in 1984, Charles Hull, an American Engineer, invented Stereolithography Apparatus (SLA).
+Around the same time, in 1983, Charles Hull, an American Engineer, invented Stereolithography Apparatus (SLA) which also marked the year the first-ever part was 3D printed.
 He patented the technology in 1984 itself.

 Stereolithography is the first 3D printing process which was commercialized.
 The process involves namely four components: